terry06890/chrona/backend/hist_data/picked/README.md

-This directory holds data for additional events
+This directory holds data for additional manually-picked events.

 Files
 =====